schuttelaar/pimcore-rss-atom-feed-plugin/README.md

 ### How do I prevent certain pages from appearing in the feed? ###
 By default all *published* documents appear in the feed.
 Forone not to appear in the feed you can add a [property](http://www.pimcore.org/wiki/display/PIMCORE/Properties) of the type `checkbox` with the name `showInFeed` to the document and leave the checkbox *unchecked*.
 To make the document appear in the feed again simply check the checkbox or remove the property.

+###In what language is this plugin available?###
+This plugin can be used with websites/documents of any language.
+UTF-8 encoding is used in the feeds.
+Installation messages (for administrators only) are available in English and Dutch.

 ## License ##